ncomputers/neo/README.md

 an `eta_secs` field.
 The ETA is computed from an exponential moving average and decreases with elapsed prep time.
 It never goes below zero and hits exactly `0` when an order is `ready` or `served`.

+### Guest Notifications

+Guests who share a phone number and opt in to WhatsApp receive order status updates when their order is accepted, out for delivery, or ready.
+Messages are queued through the notification outbox and delivered via the configured WhatsApp provider.
 The API includes a Redis-backed rate limiter that blocks an IP after three consecutive failed requests.

 ### Guest request limits